-- Town/parish councils and parish meetings - Town/parish councils can collaborate with local unconstituted groups and apply on their behalf - Local 'not for profit' organisations, this can include a company limited by guarantee which does not distribute any surplus it makes to its member, whose primary purpose is to benefit the residents of Vale of White Horse who can: - Provide with their application a copy of a recent bank statement in the name of the organisation applying (no more than two months old) - Provide on request a copy of the organisation's detailed financial records e.g. income/expenditure/reserves for the most recent complete financial year- or projections for new organisations - Provide on request a copy of their governing document (like a constitution, set of rules, articles of association etc) that demonstrates they are a 'not for profit organisation' and the project they are applying for matches the organisation objectives - Confirm their organisation has named officers, members, or trustees on a management committee/board.
+- Town/parish councils and parish meetings - Town/parish councils can also collaborate with local unconstituted groups and apply on their behalf - Local 'not for profit' organisations, (this can include a company limited by guarantee which does not distribute any surplus it makes to its members), whose primary purpose is to benefit the residents of Vale of White Horse and who can: - Provide with their application a copy of a recent bank statement in the name of the organisation applying (no more than two months old) - Provide on request a copy of the organisation's detailed financial records e.g. income/expenditure/reserves for the most recent complete financial year- or projections for new organisations - Provide on request a copy of their governing document (like a constitution, set of rules, articles of association etc) that demonstrates they are a 'not for profit organisation' and the project they are applying for matches the organisation objectives.
+Please note: parish meetings are eligible to apply but we would not request a copy of the governing document. - Confirm their organisation has named officers, members, or trustees on a management committee/board.